johnwcowan/r7rs-work/KeywordSyntax.md

 If we adopt the `foo:` style, Gambit, Chicken, STklos, Bigloo, S7 will work out of the box, and Guile, Kawa will support it with an option.

-If we adopt the `#:foo` style, Chicken, Bigloo, Guile, S7, and to some extent Racket and Kawa will work out of the box.
+If we adopt the `#:foo` style, Chicken, Guile, S7, and to some extent Racket and Kawa will work out of the box.